Xiaowen2024/GraphicsResearch/README.md

 ./wost
 ```

 After the program finishes, you should see a new csv file in the solver folder with the height values.
+Move them to the output directory.

 ### 3. Visualize the Output